jojo2956481/push_swap/README.md

 ## **Instructions checker**

 We made a checker to test if the stack is correctly sorted.
+The program returns "ok" if the stack is sorted and "ko" otherwise.
+If the input is invalid, the program returns "Error".

 to create the executable :
 ~~~